ZoeJ7/My-Projects/README.md

 Hi!
-This is a repository with various codes I have made throughout the oast few years.
+This is a repository with various codes I have made throughout the past few years.
 Here are some descriptions of all the projects here:

 **mf_6.2.TyreModel**
 This project is a tyre model I made in python for University of Toronto Formula Racing.
 This model uses python's pydantic library to takes in tyre data and apply it to the Magic Formula estimating